Ricardo2192643/BMW-IVI-CIC-Ingest-Module/README.md

-# BMW-IVI-CIC-Ingest-Module Autopsy
+# Autopsy BMW-IVI-CIC-Ingest-Module
-Analysis of in-vehicle infotainment systems of BMW brand vehicles, in the 2010 and 2012 series 3 models, with IVI CIC systems
+## Analysis of in-vehicle infotainment systems of BMW brand vehicles, in the 2010 and 2012 series 3 models, with IVI CIC systems

 As the Autopsy tool does not recognize the QNX file system, we have to mount the partitions and then manually load the partitions/folders to the autopsy tool and then do analysis with this ingest module.